 Secretary

-Treasure
+Treasurer

 Committees

 Committees shall be designated as Standing Committees, which continue to perform their functions until terminated by the AdCom, or ad hoc Committees established for delineated purposes with a specific time limit.

 Standing Committees

 Standing Committees shall be appointed by the President or appropriate Vice-President, with the advice and consent of the AdCom.
 It will be discretionary with the appointer to appoint any part or all of any Standing Committee, or to appoint the Chairperson only of a committee and request the latter to appoint additional committee members.
 The terms of office of the Chairperson and members of a Standing Committee shall be for one year or until a successor is appointed.
 Chairpersons of Standing Committees, unless they are drawn from the elected members of the AdCom, shall be ex-officio AdCom members without vote.